How to Export File to Excel in .NET 6

 .NET Framework selection

 Next, download the required IronXL library for the solution.
-To do so, use the following code on the Package Manager Console:
+To do so, use the following command in the Package Manager Console:

 Install-Package IronXL.Excel